Join the Lab

 I will typically add new undergraduate students at the beginning of the Fall, Spring, and Summer semesters, but I welcome inquiries at any time.
 If you are interested in joining the lab, please send me an email with the following information: name, major, class (e.g. freshman, sophomore, etc.).
 Also, please include a short bio including: 1) a description of any previous research experience, 2) your current thoughts on future goals, and 3) why you want to join the lab.

 Prospective Masters and PhD students are encouraged to get in touch with me before going through the formal application process.
 I am interested in adding students to the lab with a diverse range of interests.
 However, in order to insure that my lab is a good fit for your professional development, it is highly recommended that we discuss your goals before applying.
 If interested, please send me the following: 1) your current resume or CV, 2) a brief description of your preparation (i.e. previous research experience, relevant coursework, etc.) 3) your undergraduate GPA and scores from the GRE if taken, 4) your current research interests, 5) your future goals, and 6) any questions you have regarding my lab, the department, or the university.
-This can be very brief during the initial inquiry stage, but a personal statement covering any of these points would work as well.

-I currently do not have funds to support postdoctoral research associates, but I would be happy to help prepare an application for those interested in seeking external funding to do research in my lab.
+I would be happy to help prepare an application for those interested in seeking external funding to do research in my lab.
 Please email me at any time to discuss potential funding sources and projects.